ThatDutchBoio/FortinetCommandGenerator-/README.md

 ### Requirement:
 You need an API key to use this.
-To get an API key, navigate to System -> Administrators and create a new REST API admin
+To get an API key, navigate to System -> Administrators and create a new REST API admin or regenerate the API key for an existing REST API admin.

 Clone the repository "git clone ThatDutchBoio/FortinetCommandGenerator-" Have node.js installed, navigate into the cloned repository and type "node ."